micropython/micropython/esp8266/README.md

 - GPIO and bit-banging I2C, SPI support.
 - 1-Wire and WS2812 (aka Neopixel) protocols support.
 - Internal filesystem using the flash.
+- WebREPL over WiFi from a browser (clients at https://github.com/micropython/webrepl).

 Work-in-progress documentation is available at http://docs.micropython.org/en/latest/esp8266/ .